hugoisprogramming/HugFlix/README.md

 3. Click on 'Torznab'
 4. Choose a name
 5. Go back to Jackett, click on 'Copy Torznab Feed' for your indexer and paste it into 'URL' on Sonarr.
 Change 'localhost' in the url by 'host.docker.internal'
-6. Copy the api key (without the ending point) from Jackett homepage (in Adding a Jackett indexer in Sonarr or Radarr section), and paste it into 'API KEY' on Sonarr
+6. Copy the api key from Jackett homepage (upper right corner), and paste it into 'API KEY' on Sonarr
 7. On Sonarr, in 'Categories', select 'TV'
 8. Click on 'Save'